CensoredUsername/dynasm-rs/doc/langref_riscv.md

 At the time of writing, the official RISC-V Assembly Programmer's manual is still in development state at version `0.0.1`.
 It currently doesn't cover a significant part of the syntax that is used in much of the RISC-V documentation.
 The assembly language used by dynasm-rs in riscv mode is therefore inspired by the assembly dialect used by the GNU assembler.
 Several additions have been made to support dynamic registers, and to ensure the Rust parser can parse it.

 A significant difference exists in the syntax used for memory references.
 The GNU assembler uses `offset(base_register)` syntax for these.
 Use of this syntax in dynasm-rs would cause parsing ambiguities as it is unclear if the given expression should be parsed as an immediate that contains a function call, or a memory reference.
-Therefore, the dynasm-rs RISC-V backends uses arm-style `[base, offset]` memory references.
+Therefore, the dynasm-rs RISC-V assembly language uses arm-style `[base, offset]` memory references.

 ### Operands